 FOOTWEAR LAUNCH

 S/S19 will see the launch of the Scotch & Soda Footwear line.
 It will be produced through a licensing agreement with HS Footwear GmbH, a subsidiary company of Hamm Market Solutions GmbH & Co.
-KG. which has been introducing fashion brands nto the international footwear market for three decades; its partners include Tommy Hilfiger and Gant.
+KG. which has been introducing fashion brands onto the international footwear market for three decades; its partners include Tommy Hilfiger and Gant.
 Dirk-Jan Stoppelenburg, CEO of Scotch & Soda, said: “Our previous, one-off footwear styles were met with great enthusiasm, and we look forward to the same response for what will be a comprehensive footwear line-up.”

 www.scotch-soda.com